 Teen Dating Violence -Schools Program 2018

 This year a new and revised programme which includes the importance of consent, was presented to Secondary Schools and Youth Reach Centres throughout the county of Offaly.
 The campaign is professionally run and has proven to be effective in raising awareness amongst students of Teen Dating Violence and the importance of consent.
 The programme is aimed specifically at teenagers and provides valuable information on domestic abuse in teen relationships.
 The programme is delivered to transition year, 5th & 6th year students during the months of April and May.
 Due to scheduling and requests we are also delivering this programme in some schools in October and November this year.
-Schools interested in partaking of this awareness campaign next year 2019 should contact Nikita at 057 9351796 to arrange a date.
+Schools interested in partaking of this awareness campaign next year 2019 should contact the office at 057 9351796 to arrange a date.

 Gaslighting 'Wolf in Sheep's Clothing' Seminar May 2018

 Gaslighting is a form of covert psychological abuse used by narcissists in order to instil in their victim’s an extreme sense of anxiety and confusion to the point where they no longer trust the validity of their own memory, perception or judgment.
 Part of a series of workshops facilitated by Christine Louis de Canonville on the subject of Narcissistic Victim Abuse this seminar was fully booked and was held in the Bridge House Hotel Tullamore, on May 18th.
 This was a highly successful campaign and Feedback was positive from attendees at this workshop.